Cehir/gin-gonic-xss-middleware/README.md

 Please update/add tests as appropriate.

-Send pull request against the Develop branch.
+Send pull request against the develop branch.

 Please use the same formatting as the Go authors.
 Run code through gofmt before submitting.